CASE STUDY – EMPLOYMENT INSURANCE (EI) APPLICATION MODERNIZATION

 Review pages

 Allowing users to see a clear summary of their inputs before advancing, with the ability to edit without restarting.
-Designed to reduce rejection rates driven by entry errors, not intent.
+This was designed to reduce rejection rates driven by entry errors, not intent.

 In policy-driven systems, clarity doesn't come from simplification.
 It comes from structure and from design decisions that hold up under constraint.